MFL

 Divorce is fairly straightforward, and simply denotes the end of a marriage.
 The process is easy to follow, and the necessary forms can be found online or you can have a lawyer apply for a divorce on your behalf at www.divorce-online.com.au.

-Should you anticipate that your divorce would involve more complex issues or questions related to property division, child support and maintenance, then you should contact a lawyer.
+Should you anticipate that your divorce would involve more complex issues or questions related to property division, custody and maintenance, then contact Mathews Family Law to discuss your situation with a specialist family law attorney today.

 Divorce Process in Australia